Marcell Ozuna Player Props: Braves vs. Reds

 Marcell Ozuna At The Plate

-- Among the qualifying batters in MLB, his batting average ranks 109th, his on-base percentage ranks 93rd, and he is 42nd in the league in slugging.
+- Among qualified batters, he ranks 103rd in batting average, while his on-base percentage ranks 85th and he is 34th in slugging.

-- Ozuna enters this game on a four-game hitting streak.
-During his last games, he's hitting .211 with one homer.
+- Ozuna is batting .273 with two homers during his last outings and is riding a five-game hitting streak.

-- Ozuna has driven home a run in 20 games this year (33.9%), including more than one RBI in 13.6% of his games and producing three or more of his team's runs on two occasions..
+- Ozuna has driven in a run in 21 games this year (35.0%), including nine games with more than one RBI (15.0%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 25 games this year, with multiple runs four times.
+- He has scored in 26 games this year (43.3%), including multiple runs in four games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.